zX3no/dgg-live-embed-script/README.md

 If Destiny goes offline it will still display the embeded stream.
 A refresh will fix this.

-Embedding another stream while Destiny is live does not work.

 ---

 Shout-out to [vyneer](https://github.com/vyneer) for his userscripts.